mgmco/heroku-buildpack-nginx/README.md

     heroku config:set FORCE_HTTPS=true

+#### Redirect not found to

+Have one index.html file and you want to redirect everything not found to that single file?

+    heroku config:set REDIRECT_NOT_FOUNT_TO=/index.html

 #### Before and After Hooks

 You can run your own scripts by creating `after_hook.sh` or `before_hook.sh` files (or both) in your app's `hooks` directory: